AstunTechnology/ssdidocs/docs/ssdi_guidance.rst

 ------------------------------

-As the user works through the template filling in required elements, the **‘Save’** button at the top or bottom of the screen may be used to save the record in progress.
+As the user works through the template filling in required elements, the **‘Save metadata’** button at the top right of the screen may be used to save the record in progress.
 Once the record has been completed, the user may click **‘Save and Close’** to save the record and exit the editing mode.
 Users should note that this action will not save a copy of